canonical/ubuntu-core-docs/docs/en/image/custom-images.md

 options include configuration for both hardware and software, specific kernels, and which snap packages to pre-install.

-See [Image building](image-building.md) for an overview of building stock Ubuntu Core images.
+See [Image building](image-building.md) for an overview of building reference Ubuntu Core images for a supported platform.

 <div class="p-notification--positive"><p markdown="1" class="p-notification__response"><span class="p-notification__status">Note:</span>
 Building for non-reference architectures is also easily accomplished but